-Many patients who are at low risk for heart problems don’t need screenings such as EKG and stress tests, a national association of primary care physicians recently recommended.
+Many patients who are at low risk for heart problems don’t need screenings such as electrocardiography (EKG) and stress tests, a national association of primary care physicians recently recommended.
 The American College of Physicians (ACP) released guidelines recently that say that there is no evidence that these types of screenings benefit people with low risk.
 You might be considered low-risk for … Read More

 At almost every turn, science and medicine reveal a new “superfood” that will dramatically improve our health.
 Chia seeds can reduce your cholesterol.
 Green leafy vegetables burn belly fat.
 Blueberries boost your antioxidants.
-Now, the latest in wonder snacking: celery seeds to lower your high blood pressure (HBP).
+Now, the latest in wonder snacking – celery seeds to lower your high blood pressure (HBP).
 But does it really work?
-Find out.
+“It’s … Read More

 If you’re thinking about cutting back on the amount of salt you eat, make sure you’re doing it for the right reasons – and talk with your doctor.
 While a new study finds no link between salt consumption and risk of death or developing heart disease in healthy older adults, people with certain medical conditions … Read More